-The Volunteer River Monitoring Program (VRMP) was started by Maine Department of Environmental Protection (DEP) in 2009.
+The Volunteer River Monitoring Program (VRMP) was started by the Maine Department of Environmental Protection (DEP) in 2009.
 The program began for two primary reasons.
 There were groups interested in water quality monitoring but, they did not have the resources to do it on their own.
 Other groups were monitoring on their own but, were all using different methods, data management systems, and quality assurance/quality control requirements.
 Thus the VRMP was established to provide technical resources to watershed groups and a standardized approach with volunteer groups working under a Quality Assurance Project Plan.
 The VRMP further provides training, volunteer certification, data archiving, and an annual water quality report.

-In 2015, volunteers in eight watershed groups collected water quality data in nine river/stream watersheds throughout the State of Maine.
-These groups monitored Kennebunk River and Mousam River in south coastal Maine (York County); Presumpscot River in southern Maine (Cumberland County); Upper Androscoggin River in western Maine (Oxford County); Lower Androscoggin River in mid-coast Maine (Androscoggin, Cumberland, Sagadahoc Counties); Hart Brook in the City of Lewiston (Androscoggin County); Rockport Harbor and tributaries in Mid-Coast Maine (Knox County); Weskeag River and tributaries in Mid-Coast Maine and two brooks in the Town of Skowhegan (Somerset County).
-The volunteers provide a tremendous service collecting information on waters that the DEP could not visit on their own.
+In 2016, volunteers in seven watershed groups collected water quality data in eight river/stream and coastal watersheds throughout the State of Maine.
+These groups monitored Kennebunk River and Mousam River in south coastal Maine (York County); Presumpscot River in southern Maine (Cumberland County); Upper Androscoggin River in western Maine (Oxford County); Lower Androscoggin River in mid-coast Maine (Androscoggin, Cumberland, Sagadahoc Counties); Rockport Harbor and tributaries in mid-coast Maine (Knox County); Weskeag River and tributaries in mid-coast Maine and two brooks in the Town of Skowhegan (Somerset County).
+The volunteers contributed countless hours to water quality monitoring efforts expanding the range and scope of data collected in the state.

-The VRMP annual report is divided into 5 chapters as follows:
+The VRMP annual report is divided into five chapters as follows:

-- 2015 monitoring overview, VRMP background, and Clean Water Act-Maine Water Classification overview - Explanation of water quality parameters - 2015 weather/flow data and water quality data requirements - Quality Assurance/Quality Control Program - 2015 River/stream reports (attached as separate documents)
+- 2016 monitoring overview, VRMP background, and Federal Clean Water Act -Maine's Water Classification overview - 2.
+Explanation of water quality parameters - 3.
+2016 weather/flow data and water quality data requirements - 4.
+Quality Assurance/Quality Control Program - 5.
+2016 River/Stream reports (attached as separate documents)